MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch1.md

 22. In the "wake word" slot, type in "Activate Terminal."
 Also, in the "dismiss word" slot, type in "Dismiss Terminal."

 ## Congratulations

 You've officially set up vocal recognition in your application!
 Now, run the application to ensure all functions are working properly.
-Start with saying the wake word you typed in in step 22.
+Start with saying the wake word you typed in step 22.
 Then, press the microphone button and begin speaking.
 Press the microphone button a second time to stop the recognition.
 Once everything checks out, you're good to move on to Lesson 2!

 [Next Lesson: Speech SDK Lesson 2](placeholderlink)